 Easy Steps (and Resources) to Find a Lost Life Insurance Policy

-According to a Consumer Reports study, there are over $1 billion in benefits from life insurance policies that have been unclaimed as of 2013, the number is surely rising and begs the question, how do you know if you are a named beneficiary entitled to a death benefit and how do you find out?
+According to the National Association of Insurance Commissioners, in the past 2 years, 24,934 consumers have been able to locate and claim more than $368 million in life insurance benefits.
+How do you know if you are a named beneficiary entitled to a death benefit and how do you find out?
 There are several ways to find a lost life insurance policy.

 You May Be the Beneficiary on a Life Insurance Policy and Not Know About It

 You learn a lot about a person after they die and you might be surprised to find out how many people are entitled to death benefits and never had any idea.
 It can happen because a person just wanted to leave you a gift, but never wanted to let you know, or it can be simply because a person forgot about a smaller policy because they changed their primary life insurance policy.
 They may have even forgotten you were listed as a beneficiary.